clockwork-xyz/clockwork/README.md

 # Cronos

-Cronos is a task scheduler for Solana.
+Cronos is a task scheduling protocol for Solana.

 ## Docs